shuciran/shuciran.github.io/_posts/HTB/Windows/3 Hard/Tentacle.md

 ![[Pasted image 20230123170039.png]]
 As we can see there is an user and a hostname, let's save such info for later, other than that there is not too much on this port.

-Port tcp-53 is open so we start DNS enumeration, : ^f52f9b
+Port tcp-53 is open so we start DNS enumeration[^dns-enum]:
 ```bash
 dig @10.10.10.224 realcorp.htb